gvwilson/thirdbit/src/fiction/bear/index.md

 The world looked so big beneath her, stretching on and on until it blurred and hazed with distance.
-As big as Apple Bridge was
+As big as Ghorahj was
 it was still small by comparison.
 Streets that had seemed wide as she walked them were narrow tracks between blocks of slate and tile.
 Even the market was a child's toy,